availproject/cdk-avail-da-server/readme.md

 # CDK Erigon DA Server

-A simple cdk-erigon-da-server for serving off-chain data.
+A simple cdk-avail-da-server for serving off-chain data.
 It attempts to fetch data from an Avail DA and can falls back to an AWS S3 bucket if the data was unable to found from Avail DA

 ---